screenRecorder

 Default: capture a general area in the experiment window, not a specific element

 You can set this property to target another element running at the same time as the screen recorder.
-This is a string pointing to the target object.
-Specify it by variable name and possibly index you use in the experiment script, e.g. <cds>"picture"<cds>, <cds>"shapes(3)"<cds>, etc. Tip: If you have an index in a numeric variable you can use it in an <cds>"x"<cds> string (but not an <cds>'x'<cds> string) like this: <cds>"shapes("<cds><cd> + n + <cd><cds>")<cds>
+This is a string pointing to the target object by its variable name and possibly index (visual method: in its object heading / coding method: in the experiment script), e.g. <cds>"picture"<cds>, <cds>"shapes(3)"<cds>, etc. Tip: If you have an index in a numeric variable you can use it in an <cds>"x"<cds> string (but not an <cds>'x'<cds> string) like this: <cds>"shapes("<cds><cd> + n + <cd><cds>")<cds>

 size

-Default: size = capture whole experiment window, or whole target element display if you set elementExpr above
+Default: size = capture whole experiment window; or whole target element display if you set elementExpr above

-Default: snapWidth = don't snap width to any number of pixels
+Default: outputWidthSnap = don't snap width to any number of pixels

 frameRate